 Pro: High standard of education

-British education is considered a high standard around the world.
-If you’re considering education for yourself or your child, you’ll likely be pleased with what you can find here.
 I have a child in state school and put myself through a masters degree program in the UK.
 Both experiences have only built up my belief that education here is high quality.

 Con: Private education is hugely expensive

 If you are set on a private school education for your child, or if you’re hoping to put them into a system that mirrors US grades, expect a high price tag.
-London prep schools usually range between £10,000-20,000 per year.
-With a median London salary of £33,000 per year, you can see how those costs are unattainable for many people.
-Luckily, many state schools are also high quality.

 Pro: NHS provides free healthcare at the point of service

 If you live in the UK as a legal resident, you are entitled to care through the NHS.
 The NHS has a long and well-earned history of being a well-run public service in the UK.
-Yes, you pay into the system via taxes, but you never have to worry about going bankrupt due to an unplanned trip to the emergency room.
+I’ve had some fantastic interactions with doctors here followed by no charge on my way out the door.

 Con: NHS underfunding and staff shortages

-The NHS has been suffering from critical underfunding for a number of years.
-Time to be seen has steadily climbed, especially for non-critical health concerns.
 Expats sometimes find that the medication they relied on in the US isn’t as readily prescribed in the UK.
 Moving your care can be a process that requires patience and self advocacy.

 Pro: Mild climate with seasons